How To Make Fire Roasted Red Bell Peppers (Pimentos)

-Cuisine.
-American.Makes.
-1 roasted red bell pepper
+Servings: 1 roasted red bell pepper

-3) Keep the heat on until the skin blisters and blackens, about 10 minutes depenmding on your grill.
+Char.
+Place the pepper, skin side down, on a hot grill or over a gas stovetop burner, a little less than Warp 10, or place them skin side up on a pan under a broiler.
+Keep the heat on until the skin blisters and blackens, about 10 minutes, depending on your grill.
 For thick walled peppers you can flip them over for a few minutes until they are cooked through and limp, but don't burn the meaty side.

-4) After charring, a lot of recipes say to seal them in a paper bag so steam can loosen the skin, but those bags are often dirty and who knows what is in the glue, so I just place them in a bowl and cover it with a plate.
+Steam.
+After charring, a lot of recipes say to seal them in a paper bag so steam can loosen the skin, but those bags are often dirty and who knows what is in the glue, so I just place them in a bowl and cover it with a plate.

 After about 15 minutes, when they cool enough to handle, strip off as much of the skin as possible with your fingers, or lay them skin up and gently scrape off the skin with a knife.
 Discard the skin.
 Don't worry if a few bits of skin remain.

-6) You can use them immediately or freeze them for months.
+Use or freeze.
+You can use them immediately or freeze them for months.
 Just put them in a zipper bag, drizzle in a little olive oil, squeeze out as much of the air as possible, zip it tight, squish them around so they are more or less coated in oil, write the date on the bag, and in the freezer they go.